 1. Travel in April/May OR August/September

-a.
-You can make on the spot bookings easily which automatically reduces the cost when compared to over phone or pre-booked costs of same hotels.
+- a.
+You can make on the spot bookings easily which automatically reduces the cost when compared to over the phone or pre-booked costs of same hotels.

-c.
-Finally, you have less tourists, so less fuss and rush even on the tourist places.
+- c.
+Finally, you have fewer tourists, so less fuss and rush even on the tourist places.
 Hence, you better enjoy those places rather constantly waiting for someone to clear the spot before taking the picture 🙂

-I will say that dis-advantages are really trivial like a bit cold conditions, less tourists to share taxis, less restaurants with proper cooks, etc. but if you look in totality the advantages are more pocket friendly as well as experience friendly too.
+I will say that disadvantages are really trivial like a bit cold conditions, fewer tourists to share taxis, fewer restaurants with proper cooks, etc. but if you look in totality the advantages are more pocket-friendly as well as experience friendly too.

 2. Commute & Stay in Group of 3 to 5

 Having said that, Self Drive/Ride on your own car/bike is always the cheapest & most flexible way to commute anywhere.
-And if mixed with this tip, it can really bring down the cost of travel because commute is the major portion of the cost of Ladakh tour.
+And if you make a Leh Ladakh road trip by car, then with this tip in mind, it can really bring down the cost of travel because the commute is the major portion of the cost of Ladakh tour.

 3. On the Spot Deals for Accommodation & Taxis

-For a quick & handy reference, you can always take the printout of preferred list of accommodation options in entire Leh – Ladakh (Leh, Nubra Valley, Pangong Tso, Tso Moriri) including moderate and cheap budget hotels as well in the series of articles starting on the link here.
-You can also note some of the preferred hotels/guest houses reviewed by other co-travelers in our DoW Community at the link here.
+For a quick & handy reference, you can always take the printout of this preferred list of accommodation options in entire Leh Ladakh (Leh, Nubra Valley, Pangong Tso, Tso Moriri) including moderate and cheap budget hotels as well.
+You can also note some of the preferred hotels/guest houses reviewed by other co-travelers in our DoW Community forums.

 This will help you search for hotels or contact them on the fly that very day considering any change in plans.
-Also, if in taxi, then your taxi guy will help you getting good deal at some hotel/guest house for sure.
+Also, if in a taxi, then your taxi guy will help you get a good deal at some hotel/guest house for sure.

 Even booking taxis in advance shall be avoided for similar reasons.
-Also, by directly getting in touch with the drivers without any travel agent in between will at least help you get about 12-15% discount in general and in less tourist seasons, even more.
-You can check the list of recommended drivers from DoW Community at the link: List of Taxi Drivers for Ladakh – Srinagar – Leh – Manali
+Also, by directly getting in touch with the drivers without any travel agent in between will at least help you get about 12-15% discount in general and in the fewer tourist seasons, even more.
+You can check List of Taxi Drivers for Ladakh – Srinagar – Leh – Manali

 4. Wisely Choose your Accommodation & its location